Salisbury University Anti-Racism Summit

 SU’s 2nd Annual Anti-Racism Summit was held virtually on Friday, February 4, 2022, featuring Keynote Speaker Dr. David Stovall, of the Departments of Black Studies and Criminology, Law and Justice at the University of Illinois Chicago.

-The Anti-Racism Summit: Part 2 is Wednesday, April 20, from 11 a.m.-1 p.m. in the Wicomico Room and virtually.
-More information will be shared via SU email.
+The Anti-Racism Summit: Part 2 was held Wednesday, April 20, from 11 a.m.-1 p.m. in the Wicomico Room and virtually.
+More information was shared via SU email to the community.